Childhood asthma (pediatric asthma) is the most common serious chronic disease in infants and children; yet is often difficult to diagnose.

 Learn more about asthma symptoms, diagnosis, treatment and management.

-An allergist / immunologist, often referred to as an allergist, can help.
-An allergist has advanced training and experience to determine what is causing the symptoms and develop a treatment plan to help your child feel better and live better.
+An allergist / immunologist, often referred to as an allergist, is the most qualified specialist to diagnose and treat asthma.
+An allergist has advanced training and experience to determine what is causing the symptoms and prescribe a treatment plan to help your child feel better and live better.

 The AAAAI's Find an Allergist / Immunologist service is a trusted resource to help you find a specialist close to home.